JihanChowdhury334/Chef-Claude/README.md

 Chef Claude is a simple AI-powered recipe generator built with **React + Vite**.
 You enter the ingredients you have on hand, and Chef Claude suggests a recipe using **Anthropic Claude** or **Hugging Face Mistral**.
 Recipes are displayed in clean, readable markdown for an easy cooking experience.
+  *(⚠️ may take a few seconds to generate while the model processes your request)*
 ---

 ## 📸 Screenshot